Specicount/Specicount/audit_landing_page.md

     * Want to produce a useful/valuable product
     * Want to achieve a good grade for COMP3500
 * Janelle Stevenson
-    * Our project would assist in her students' data collection methods
+    * Our project would assist in her teaching her students the various data collection methods

 #### Potential Stakeholders